rodones/bridge/README.md

 # rodones-bridge

 A bridge that connects all nodes!
+Discontinued before fully implemented because of lack of need.

 ## Installation